google/uribeacon/specification/ConfigService.md

 This characteristic is a fixed length array of values, in dBm, to be included in the [UriBeacon TX Power Level](https://github.com/google/uribeacon/tree/master/specification#uribeacon-tx-power-level) field of the advertisement when that mode is active.
 The index into the array is [TX Power Mode](#37-tx-power-mode).

+Note to developers: The Advertised TX Power Levels is not the same as values set internally into the radio tx power.
+You need to implement an internal array indexed by TX Power Mode that is used for the internal facing radio setting.
+The Advertised TX Power Levels is also indexed by TX Power Mode but is outward facing, and is the value that is put into the adv packet.
+These are related but distinct because numbers used by radio function may not be the same as those exposed in adv packets.

 ### 3.7 TX Power Mode

 | Name | TX Power Mode |